daraghbyrne/iotworkshop2019/step1/README.md

 ### Compiling and sending to the Particle device

-1. Make sure the Status Bar (bottom of Particle Dev) has a device connected and the photon’s indicator is breathing blue.
-If not make sure your Photon is connected by USB and is getting a WiFi signal.
+1. Make sure the Status Bar (bottom of Particle Dev) has a device connected and the Argon’s indicator is breathing blue.
+If not make sure your Argon is connected by USB and is getting a WiFi signal.

   __Note__ To choose your device, either click the Status bar at the bottom (it'll say either "No devices selected" or it'll list your device.
 Click on this to see a list of available devices.